HetShah0/PythonGame/README.md

 # PythonGame
-Created a game using one of python library called Pygame Simple 2D space invader game.
+Created a game using one of python library called Pygame.
+Simple 2D space invader game.
+To play the game just run the main.py in your IDE.